Monday, May 5, 2014

 Monika in 2003.

-Monika D: My grandpa was an officer in WWII and I wanted to become an officer, too.
+Monika D: My grandpa was an officer in WWII, and I wanted to become an officer, too.
 The army gave me structure and led my way back to nature.
+It also taught me discipline, which later helped me in many areas of my life.
+But most importantly, it showed me the strength I had within myself.

-Monika: After studying the law I ended my career as a company commander in a tank brigade.
+Monika D: After studying law, I ended my career as a company commander in a tank brigade.
 I put off the uniform, entered the Austrian MOD, and in my free time, I studied some kind of psychotherapy.
-Then my both personalities “Centurio” (strong guy) and “Monique Dumont” (sexy weekend diva) mingled.
+Then both of my personalities, “Centurio” (strong guy) and “Monique Dumont” (sexy weekend diva), mingled.
 Everything changed.
+It was a significant turning point, where I learned to balance both aspects of myself.
+Embracing both identities allowed me to find true inner harmony and freedom.

-Monika: What are the social roles of men and women in contemporary society?
+Monika: What do you think about the social roles of men and women in contemporary society?

-Monika D: There are many social roles and I think, we cannot fulfill one of them, because priests, politics, and psychologists had a lot of time to construct these little private hells.
+Monika D: There are many social roles, and I think we cannot fulfill just one of them, because priests, politicians, and psychologists have had a lot of time to construct these little private hells.
+These roles are limiting and often impose unrealistic expectations on both men and women.
+It's time for individuals to define their own identities and live authentically, without being bound by outdated societal norms.

 4